telerik/report-server-docs/user-management/guest-user.md

 -	*Share a report that resides in Report Server* - Report Server's API provides a method that serves a report by specified category, report name and report revision.
 The format of the method is *{serverUrl}/report/share/{category}/{reportName}/{revision}*.
 The Revision parameter can be omitted, which will result of displaying the last revision of the specified report.
 In case the Guest account is disabled, a 403-Forbidden error is returned.

--	*Access the report service API using the HTML5 viewer* - the Guest account can be used for authentication against the Report Server when you want to connect the HTML5 Report Viewer to its report service API.
-You can read more [here](http://www.telerik.com/help/reporting/html5-report-viewer.html "Access the Report Server using HTML5 Report Viewer").
+-	*Access the report REST service API using the HTML5 viewer* - the Guest account can be used for authentication against the Report Server when you want to connect the HTML5 Report Viewer to its report service API.
+You can read more [here](http://www.telerik.com/help/reporting/http://www.telerik.com/help/reporting/html5-report-viewer-howto-use-it-with-reportserver.html "Configuring the HTML5 Report Viewer to work with Report Server").